L1ghtYagami/Getting-and-cleaning-data-course-project/README.md

 ## Steps to download data

+This part is optional, as it is covered in the `run_analysis.R` file.
+But you can do this part if you want to look at the folder structure of the dataset beforehand.

 *   First create a folder and name it "Data"
 *   Download and save the zip file of the data using this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 *   Extract the contents of the zip file inside "Data"